 Due to the high cost of private schools, your students will mostly come from families higher on the socioeconomic ladder.
 While it may seem rough, the prohibitively high cost and the intense application process increases the weight of investment and drastically reduces the number of un-involved students and parents.
 Like private schools, charter schools rely on the application process to get their students.
 However, most charter schools only do one or two interviews and there are no tuition fees.
 Charter school teachers should expect a more diverse classroom.
 Because most charter schools were created to address failing districts, expect more involved parents but not necessarily more involved students.

 Working in a public school, you will have very little idea of what kind of students you will have from one year to the next.
 The only real determining factor in your classroom is what school district you teach in and what neighborhood the school is closest to.

 Administrative Support – Because charter schools and private schools are privately run, teachers enjoy a greater amount of decision than public school teachers do.
 As a public school teacher, you are bound by the school board, the teachers union, and all levels of government.
-What you teach will more or less be laid out for you a year to year and it’s up to you mold your style to the standards.
+What you teach will more or less be laid out for you from year to year.
+It’s up to you to mold your style to the standards.

 Teaching opportunities – On the whole, you will find fewer charter school opportunities than you will with other forms of education.
 Private schools are slightly more plentiful than charter schools, but still, you’re likely to find fewer opportunities than public schools.
 As far as teaching opportunities go, public schools have the most diverse and plentiful options available.
 You can go to any state in the union and comparatively have a far better chance of finding employment.